“Do not accept anything as truth that lacks love and do not accept anything as love that lacks truth. One without the other is a destructive lie.”

 Before we condemn or inappropriately judge someone, we must first ask ourselves: Can we Latter-day Saints who believe in the doctrines of the gospel, who find eternal truth in scripture and prophetic teachings also go deeper in our efforts to love and minister?
 Rather than seeing the hurt many in the LGBTQ+ community feel as another cause for suspicion, can we grow in both our empathy and understanding together?
 When those in the LGBTQ+ community feel hurt when the church reaffirms its doctrines on chastity, marriage and gender, can we seek to understand and empathize with why they do — and then “(show) forth afterward an increase of love” toward those who are hurting “lest (they) esteem (us) to be (their) enemy” (D&C 121:43)?

 Indeed, the Lord tells us that, as his disciples, we must.

-A caution against stirring up false hope
+A caution on the harms of stirring up false hope.

 That said, another very real concern and potential harm on the side of love has to do with earnest LGBTQ+ Latter-day Saints and “allies” who see or empathize with the tension and sometimes pain of their LGBTQ+ loved ones, and who want to feel or say something to give hope.
 Too often the outcome they rely on is a doctrinal change allowing same-sex marital temple sealings.
 Authors, podcasters and commentators continue to grow bolder in their arguments that this doctrinal change is inevitable and is only being hindered by ignorance, fear, hatred or bureaucratic inertia.
 As more people make this argument, the expectation for this outcome grows.
 But this idea will not be sustaining unless it’s rooted in something true.